gitkraken/gk-cli/README.md

 # Authenticate
 gk auth login

+# Navigate to a git repo directory on your filesystem
-# Create a Work Item
+# Then create a Work Item and the current directory
+# will be automatically added to the Work Item
 gk work create "My new work item"

-# Add a repo to the work item
-gk work add ./path/to/repo # path could be as simple as "." if you are in the directory already

 # Make changes to the repo
 # cd ./path/to/repo